jsummers/deark/readme.md

    large files.
 -start &lt;n>
    Pretend that the input file starts at byte offset &lt;n>.
+   As a special case, for EXE files, use "-start overlay" to process only the "overlay" segment.
+This can be used to handle the executable form of a number of DOS formats, such as some self-extracting archives.
 -size &lt;n>
    Pretend that the input file contains only (up to) &lt;n> bytes.
 -firstfile &lt;n>